Tilly, M. Filoche and Jublains

-When we arrived, he’d arranged for us to be joined by some of his family and also Gilbert Lechat and his wife Danielle – Gilbert is a local journalist and Danielle did a fantastic job of translating.
+When we arrived, we found that he’d arranged for some of his family to join us.
+Also there was Gilbert Lechat, a local journalist, and his wife Danielle who did a fantastic job of translating.

 Following the occasional glass of cider, and a photo-shoot, Michel took us to see the harvest of crayfish that he was collecting in his two fishing lakes.

-Then, unfortunately, it was time to leave with a promise to return – Michel has offered to let us dig up the field where John Harder’s Spitfire crashed to see if we can find any more… but I’m not sure whether that was to save him the job of ploughing the land as we had to wait until after the harvest!!
+Then, unfortunately, it was time to leave with a promise to return.
+Michel has offered to let us dig up the field where John Harder’s Spitfire crashed to see if we can find any more.
+However I’m not sure whether that was merely to save him the job of ploughing the land as we had to wait until after the harvest!!

 Heading back, we stopped for a look around the Roman ruins at Jublains.
 Unfortunately, we didn’t have the time to visit the baths or amphitheatre, but we did have a look around the Temple on the outskirts of the village.
 Having checked this out since returning home, it’s a far larger layout than we thought, so I suspect that we will return.